 Basics on Researching your Aboriginal History

-Trying to identify a particular person as having aboriginal ancestry can be a huge job.
+Trying to identify a particular person as having aboriginal ancestry in a family tree maker can be a huge job.
 In seven generations you have 254 direct ancestors.
 If you don’t know which of your ancestral lines is aboriginal, that is a lot of research to do to establish Aboriginal bloodlines.
 This article is a guideline for how to begin doing that research yourself.

 The start of your search is the same, whether you are researching all of your family tree or are just looking for your aboriginal ancestors.